-11.4.2 Rotary coding switches S4 + S5 (1. serial interface)
+11.4.2 Rotary coding switches S4 + S5 (serial interface)

-With these two switches the gateway's RS485- or RS422-ID is set in hexadecimal notation.
-A conversion table from decimal to hexadecimal can be found in the Annex.
-This value is read in when the gateway is switched on or always after a Script command has been executed.
+These two switches can be read out through the Script command "Get (RS Switch, Destination)" and the value can be used for further functions.
+This value is read in when the Gateway is switched on or always after a Script command has been executed.
 The switch positions "EE" (testmode) and "FF" (config mode) are not possible for RS422- or RS485-operation.